kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

    // Conditions represent the latest observations of the PodGroup's state.
    //
    // Known condition types:
-   // - "PodGroupScheduled": Indicates whether the gang scheduling requirement has been satisfied.
+   // - "PodGroupScheduled": Indicates whether the scheduling requirement has been satisfied.
    //   - Status=True: All required pods have been assigned to nodes.
    //   - Status=False: Scheduling failed (i.e., timeout, unschedulable, etc.).
    //   - Status=Unknown: Scheduling is in progress.